laboon/ebook/text/41_advanced_unit_testing.md

 From a code coverage perspective, we have 100% code coverage and 100% method coverage---the only method in the class is called from a test, and every statement in the method is executed.
 However, calling `moo()` with a `mooLevel` parameter of 0 will cause a `DivideByZeroException` to be thrown.
 This defect will not be discovered by the test case, despite every statement being executed.
 Although not foolproof, ensuring that you've checked every equivalence class will help to ameliorate situations like this.

 In fact, code coverage metrics can be even more misleading than this example.
 As long as a statement is _executed_ by the test, that code is considered "covered".
-Nothing verifies that the unit tests actually tests anything, though.
+Nothing verifies that the unit tests actually test anything, though.
 Consider this case:

 ```java
 public class CowTest {